gracenho829/Interactive-Lab-Hub/Lab 3/README.md

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

-I got a total of four people to use my device.
+I got a total of three people to use my device.
 I gave them one task : add a song to a queue.

 This was the responses of the users.